allangelman/mastermind/README.md

 ## Models

-The models are typescript classes responsible for instantiang objects and making graphql queries and mutations.
+The models are TypeScript classes responsible for storing game state, performing game logic, and making GraphQL queries and mutations.
 Here is a diagram of all the classes I made and their relationship to each other.
 I chose to use aggregation so I could represent the "has a" porperty of my classes.
 For example, the game "has a" board and the board "has a" list of rows.

 ```mermaid
 classDiagram